Rebecca Savery Trojaborg

 In 2008 I received my authorisation as a clinical psychologist from the Danish Supervisory Board of Psychological Practice under the Ministry of Social Affairs after completing two years of full time, supervised training in psychological assessment and intervention.

-I am currently a PhD Fellow at the Institute for Health Promotion Research at Roskilde University, Denmark.
+I have a PhD from the Institute for Health Promotion Research at Roskilde University, Denmark.
 My thesis consists of a Foucauldian analysis of organisational changes in the Danish mental health care system, and involves qualitative interviews with therapists and patients about their practice and experience.

 I have taught BA and MA students in Psychology as well as courses for clinical psychologists and other mental health professionals.
 I have extensive experience with psychological testing and diagnostic assessment of children as well as adults.